 - Start playing.
-We used the garlic press, our hands and scissors to make the hair.
+We used the garlic press, our hands, and scissors to make the hair.

 - We rotated through the pictures taking turns (another good lesson).
 He loved mixing the colors in the garlic press.

 - Squeezing it out.

 - Adding it on.
-For some reason the concept of chest hair has been a big topic at our house – not something I was expecting until closer to puberty but ok.
+For some reason, the concept of chest hair has been a big topic at our house – not something I was expecting until closer to puberty but ok.
 He added some on his sister and himself.
 Have fun with this.

 Something From Nothing by Phoebe Gilman is one of those books that you read and think oh I love it, but will kids?
 I am here to tell you yes!
-They love this old Yiddish folk tale about a little boy, his very special blanket and his grandfather who made it for him.
-Over the years Joseph’s blanket transforms into a jacket, a vest, a tie, and handkerchief and finally a button.
-The story is beautiful and kids love not only the repetitive text when the grandfather is sewing but also the continuing storyline of the mice that live under the floor boards who use the scraps of material for all sorts of things.
+They love this old Yiddish folktale about a little boy, his very special blanket, and his grandfather who made it for him.
+Over the years Joseph’s blanket transforms into a jacket, a vest, a tie, and handkerchief, and finally a button.
+The story is beautiful and kids love not only the repetitive text when the grandfather is sewing but also the continuing storyline of the mice that live under the floorboards who use the scraps of material for all sorts of things.
 There are no goofy gimmicks, no lights or sounds just a great story and beautiful illustrations in this gem!
 A fantastic book about family and growing up.

 The Family Book by Todd Parr is a book that doesn’t give readers a narrow definition of family, it doesn’t say that your family has to look a certain way, or be the same as your neighbors.
-As a teacher I really appreciated the matter of fact way it embraced diversity.
-Kids see that families are not all like theirs and it’s important to validate the truth while recognizing that while they may not all look alike, all families are made with love.
-Great book, cute illustrations and children love it.This post contains affiliate links.
+As a teacher, I really appreciated the matter-of-fact way it embraced diversity.
+Kids see that families are not all like theirs.
+It’s relevant to recognize that even though families don’t all look alike, they are made with love.
+Great book, cute illustrations, and children love it.